-Then, a young physician by the name of Ibn Sina, or Avicenna, as he known in the west, was called in to find a cure.
-By “feeling the patient’s pulse and reciting aloud to him the names of provinces, districts, towns, streets, and people”, Ibn Sina wrote, he was able to notice how the patient’s pulse increased when certain names were mentioned.
+Then a young physician by the name of Ibn Sina, or Avicenna, as he known in the west, was called in to find a cure.
+Ibn Sina wrote about “feeling the patient’s pulse and reciting aloud to him the names of provinces, districts, towns, streets, and people”, noticing how the patient’s pulse increased whenever certain names were mentioned.

 His diagnosis?
 ‘Ishq’, or love sickness.
 And the cure: the prince should marry the girl he was in love with.
 As is now the stuff of legends, the patient was married and soon recovered from his illness.

-If only all our emotional ailments could be cured as easily.
-But as Ibn Sina wrote, “there is an association between emotions and pulse rate”, it is becoming increasingly well-documented that our physical well-being is closely linked with our emotions and psychology.
+If only all our emotional ailments could be cured so easily.
+But, as Ibn Sina wrote at the time, “there is an association between emotions and pulse rate”.
+As time wore on, it became increasingly well-documented that our physical well-being is closely linked with our emotions and psychology.

 Besides being known as the father of modern medicine, Ibn Sina was also one of the earliest scholars of psychology.
 He dedicated a large part of his research to mental health and illnesses.

-Depression to hallucinations to insomnia, and many other mental illnesses that still exist today, were among those explored by Ibn Sina and other Muslim scholars during the rich legacy of the Golden Age of Islamic civilisation (from the mid-7th century to the 13th century) that included Arabs and non-Arab contributors as well as women.
+Depression to hallucinations to insomnia, and many other mental illnesses that still exist today, were among those explored by Ibn Sina and other Muslim scholars during the rich legacy of the Golden Age of Islamic civilization.
+This period, from the mid-7th century to the 13th century, had contributions from Arabs, non-Arabs and women, too.

-Treatments discovered then are very much still in practice, including hypnosis, music, aromatherapy, hot baths, herbs and specific diets as well as “philosophizing to help the soul reach perfection,” said Ibn Sina.
-May is Mental Health Awarenss Month, a time to note the contributions this region has made to the way the world understands mental health.
+Treatments discovered then are very much still in practice, including hypnosis, music, aromatherapy, hot baths, herbs and specific diets as well as “philosophizing to help the soul reach perfection”, said Ibn Sina.

-One of Ibn Sina’s most fascinating theories include the power of our mindset, and the important link between mind and body that is so much a part of alternative medicine today.
+One of Ibn Sina’s most fascinating theories also endures: it was about the power of our mindset, and the important link between mind and body that is so much a part of alternative medicine today.

 He proposed that people had the power to heal themselves from various ailments through ‘believing’ that they could.

-One of the branches of study that was popular in that golden era was the study of nafs, an Arabic word for self (sometimes interpreted as soul), and the different levels of the self discovered long before Freud’s model of the psyche that includes the id, ego and superego.
+One of the branches of study that was popular in that golden era was the study of nafs, an Arabic word for self (sometimes interpreted as soul).
+This involved examining the different levels of the self discovered long before Freud’s model of the psyche that includes the id, ego and superego.

 It’s an emphasis the region badly needs today.

-In countries regularly rocked by turbulence and conflict, the focus is so often on the economic, social and physical trauma and hardship.
-Little attention is given to the mental trauma of refugees, and those who are the victims and the witnesses.
+In countries regularly rocked by turbulence and conflict, the focus is so often on economic, social and physical trauma and hardship.
+Little attention is given to the mental trauma of refugees, and those who are the victims and the witnesses to violence.
 The impact to self is rarely, if ever discussed.

-As a former war zone correspondent, working in Iraq, Syria, Lebanon and covering suicide bombings in parts of North Africa, I believed I would leave traumatic events unscathed, that I could remain an objective witness.
-(I have a master’s degree in psychology, with a special focus on cultural, religion and personality psychology and their interactions.
-I am currently refreshing my skills in that field, with a new diploma in positive psychology, which would have been very helpful then.)
+As a former war zone correspondent, working in Iraq, Syria, and Lebanon, and covering suicide bombings in parts of North Africa, I believed I would leave traumatic events unscathed, that I could remain an objective witness.
+I have a master’s degree in psychology, with a special focus on cultural, religion and personality psychology and their interactions.
+I am currently refreshing my skills in that field, with a new diploma in positive psychology, which would have been very helpful then.

-I had nightmares, in which scenes I’d lived through would be replayed over and over again in my mind and I would feel guilt over my lack of ability to save others.
+I had nightmares, in which scenes I’d lived through would be replayed over and over again in my mind, and I would feel guilt over the many times I couldn’t help people who badly needed it.
 In one, a woman and her baby pleaded with me through a glass window at one of the UN registration centers for help.
 I had been taking a photo when she stepped into the frame.